Arthur Loesser: Career

 Loesser was the author of the books Humor in American Song and Men, Women, and Pianos: A Social History.
 He also wrote program notes for the Cleveland Orchestra and liner notes for recordings by Vladimir Horowitz and other musicians.

 Loesser served on the faculty of the Cleveland Institute of Music beginning in 1926.
 From 1953 until his death in 1969, he was head of the piano department.
 His pupils included Sergio Calligaris, Anton Kuerti, and Jane Corner Young.

 As a pianist, Loesser gave numerous concerts and recitals, his first during 1913 in Berlin.
 He often coupled his recitals with lectures which were known for their wit.
-He was active during the 1920s and 1930s as one half of a piano duo with the famous conductor Wilfrid Pelletier.
-The two made a number of recordings together that were made under the direction of Arthur Bodanzky.
+He was active during the 1920s and 1930s as one half of a piano duo with the Canadian pianist and conductor Wilfrid Pelletier.
+The two made a number of piano rolls for the American Piano Company's "AMPICO" reproducing piano system; these were piano duet arrangements of orchestral works that were literally "conducted" by Pelletier's Metropolitan Opera colleague Arthur Bodanzky.
 He also made several solo recordings, some of which have been issued on compact disc.

 Arthur Loesser wrote Men, Women & Pianos: A Social History which was published by Simon & Schuster in 1954.